rsdoiel/antenna/socal_north.md

 ---

-## DIY crosswalks in West LA: Council member says she asked the city to keep them
+## That ripped-up DIY crosswalk?
+West LA council member says city removed it after she asked it stay in place

 date: 2025-07-29, updated: 2025-07-29, from: The LAist